Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Derivation of Green-Naghdi type systems with bathymetry

 where $\overline{V}$ defined by \eqref{V bar},

 and

 \end{thm} \begin{proof} The first equation is exact so we only need to work on the second equation.
 Also, since $\overline{V}$ is related to the gradient of $\psi$ we need to increase the regularity of the rest function $R$.
-In particular, we introduce the function $R$ such that
+In particular, we introduce a generic function $R$ satisfying

 Then from the estimate \eqref{V app}, \eqref{Approx L2 beta} and the argument in the previous proof, we know that

 Deriving this equality in time and using the definition of $\mathcal{T}_2[\beta b, \ve \zeta] \bullet$ we obtain the relation